 The first L’Arche community was founded in 1964 in the small town of Trosly, France in response to the inhumane conditions of the large institutions where people with intellectual disabilities had been placed.
-That first L’Arche community of just four men at first provided a model for robust L’Arche communities all over the world for the next 50 years.
+That first L’Arche community of just four men provided a model for robust L’Arche communities all over the world for the next 50 years.

 The first L’Arche home opened in Trosly, France in a previously abandoned small cottage.
 The first community provided a home in the truest sense of the word for its first four inhabitants and was a response to greater society’s call to bring people with intellectual disabilities out of the degrading conditions of institutions.
 No longer were people with disabilities seen as something shameful that needed to be quarantined, but as full human beings inherently deserving of respect.